-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options (A) Weighted Average Exercise Price of Outstanding Options (B) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column A) (C) Equity Plans Approved by Security Holders ^{(1),(2),(3)} 1,306,500 \$1.72 17,764
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options (A) Weighted Average Exercise Price of Outstanding Options (B) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column A) Plan Category (A) (B) (C) Equity Plans Approved by Security Holders ^{(1),(2),(3)} 1,739,500 \$1.40 167,467

-(1) An incentive stock option plan was instituted in Fiscal 1997 (the "1997 Plan") and approved by the stockholders in Fiscal 1998.
+- (1) An incentive stock option plan was instituted in Fiscal 1997 (the "1997 Plan") and approved by the stockholders in Fiscal 1998.
 Options pursuant to the 1997 Plan have been granted to directors, executive officers and employees.
-At December 31, 2012, we are precluded from issuing any additional options or grants in the future under the 1997 Plan pursuant to the terms of the plan document.
-An aggregate of 99,000 stock options previously granted pursuant to the terms of the 1997 Plan remain available for exercise at any time prior to such options' respective expiration dates.

-- (2) On May 5, 2010, our shareholders approved the 2010 Equity Compensation Plan, which was subsequently amended, restated and approved by shareholders on April 24, 2011 (the "2010 Plan").
-The 2010 Plan provides that the total number of shares of Common Stock that may be issued is equal to 900,000 shares plus up to 900,000 shares that were authorized for issuance but unissued under the 1997 Plan, an aggregate of 1.8 million shares.
+At December 31, 2014, we are precluded from issuing any additional options or grants in the future under the 1997 Plan pursuant to the terms of the plan document.
+An aggregate of 26,500 stock options previously granted pursuant to the terms of the 1997 Plan remain available for exercise at any time prior to such options' respective expiration date. - (2) On May 5, 2010, our shareholders approved the 2010 Equity Compensation Plan, which was subsequently amended, restated and approved by shareholders on April 24, 2011 and further amended and approved by our shareholders on May 6, 2013 (the "2010 Plan").
+The 2010 Plan provides that the total number of shares of Common Stock that may be issued is equal to 1.6 million shares plus up to 900,000 shares that were authorized for issuance but unissued under the 1997 Plan, an aggregate of 2.5 million shares.
 All of our employees, including employees who are officers or members of the Board are eligible to participate in the 2010 Plan.
 Consultants and advisors who perform services for us are also eligible to participate in the 2010 Plan.
-At December 31, 2012, we have outstanding 1,207,500 stock options, subject to vesting, under the 2010 Plan.
-For the year ended December 31, 2012, we charged to operations \$153,000 for compensation expense for the fair value of the vested portion of the stock options (see Note 6 to Notes to Consolidated Financial Statements).
-At December 31, 2012, there are 159 shares of Common Stock that may be issued in the future pursuant to the 2010 Plan. - (3) On May 5, 2010, our shareholders approved the 2010 Directors' Equity Compensation Plan.
-The 2010 Directors' Equity Compensation Plan provides that the total number of shares of Common Stock that may be issued under the 2010 Directors' Equity Compensation Plan is equal to 250,000.
-For the year ended December 31, 2012, no shares of our Common Stock were granted.
-At December 31, 2012, there are 17,605 shares of Common Stock that may be issued pursuant to the 2010 Directors Equity Compensation Plan.
+At December 31, 2014, we have outstanding 1,713,000 stock options, subject to vesting, under the 2010 Plan.
+For Fiscal 2014, we charged to operations \$472,000 for compensation expense for the fair value of the vested portion of the stock options (see Note 5 to Notes to Consolidated Financial Statements).
+At December 31, 2014, there are 19,659 shares of Common Stock that may be issued in the future pursuant to the 2010 Plan. - (3) On May 5, 2010, our shareholders approved the 2010 Directors' Equity Compensation Plan which was subsequently amended and approved by our shareholders on May 6, 2013.
+The 2010 Directors' Equity Compensation Plan provides that the total number of shares of Common Stock that may be issued under the 2010 Directors' Equity Compensation Plan is equal to 425,000.
+For the year ended December 31, 2014, 28,327 shares of our Common Stock were granted.
+At December 31, 2014, there are 147,808 shares of Common Stock that may be issued pursuant to the 2010 Directors Equity Compensation Plan.